spcmnspff99/CycloTrain/README.md

 You will need to install a [vitural com port driver.](http://www1.globalsat.com.tw/products-page_new.php?menu=2&gs_en_product_id=5&gs_en_product_cnt_id=34&img_id=469&product_cnt_folder=4)

 Linux:
-you will need to enable the pl2303 kernel module:
+The device seems to work out of the box on most distros.
+It makes use of the cdc_acm module which should be preeloaded.
+If not run this:

-		# sudo modprobe pl2303
+		$ sudo modprobe cdc_acm

+In the past, I have also blacklisted the cdc_acm module and loaded the pl2303 module instead.
+But this doesnt seem to be necessary.

 To access the serial port as a non root user.
 You will need to add the user to a specific user group, whichever one owns the device file.
 For me that group was uucp.

-		# ls -la /dev/tty*
+		$ ls -la /dev/tty*

 			crw-rw---- 1 root uucp 4, 65 Oct 31 19:41 /dev/ttyACM0

-		# gpasswd --add username uucp
+		$ sudo gpasswd --add username uucp

 Name of the project